phiresky/nmap-log-parse/README.md

 	where

     - `$subnet` is your local network, e.g. '192.168.178.\*'
-    - `$outputpath/logs` is the location where you want your log stored (logs must not exist yet)
+    - `$outputpath/logs` is the location where you want your log stored (`logs` is the filename und will be automatically created)

     If you don't have a lot of space (the above takes ~10MB / month), you can also compress the logs: